umang999-code/V6-Engine-Assembly/All Major Components/readme.md

 The Camshaft is an important component of the valve train mechanism.
 Function: Controls the timing of intake and exhaust valve operation through its cam profiles.

-# Camshaft Bushing
-The Camshaft Bushing provides a supporting bearing surface for the rotating camshaft.
-Function:
-Supports the camshaft
-Reduces friction
-Maintains shaft alignment
-Reduces wear

 # Crankshaft
 https://github.com/umang999-code/V6-Engine-Assembly/blob/main/All%20Major%20Components/Crankshaft.png